 Fortunately, you can explore the University of Stirling without even getting out of your bed.
 Take a virtual tour of our beautiful campus to check out our amazing facilities, accommodation, the city of Stirling and more.

-If you’re stuck between offers for two very different (or very similar) courses, chatting with current students or university staff in person might be able to help you figure out which course is right for you.
 We’ve got a team of current students who are always available to chat if you’ve got questions about what it’s like to live and study at Stirling.
 Start chatting now.

 3. Talk to each uni about your individual needs